beginning of content

 Problematic sexual behaviours can include behaviour that:

-Sexual behaviour that does not match your child’s age or developmental stage are also problematic.
+Sexual behaviour that does not match your child's age or developmental stage is also problematic.
+If your child's behaviour is a risk to their safety or to the safety of others, this is problematic sexual behaviour.

 If you are worried, talk to a child health nurse, your doctor or paediatrician.